 Tuition costs vary according to program and individual course.
-However, as an example, online courses in the master’s degree in bilingual special education program cost $619 per credit hour.
+However, as an example, online courses in the master’s degree in leadership and administration cost $955 per credit hour.

-George Washington University is accredited by the Middle States Association of Colleges and Schools and by the National Commission for the Accreditation of Teacher Education (NCATE).
+George Washington University is regionally accredited by the Middle States Commission of Higher Education (MSCHE) and by the National Commission for the Accreditation of Teacher Education (NCATE).

 Grand Canyon University, founded in 1949, is a private, non-denominational, Christian University.